Neptune3013/fallout-limine-theme/README.md

 The following requires Admin mode and assumes the boot directory is /boot.

-- Copy background.png and PHXEGA8.F14 to Boot directory.
+- Copy background.png (or the compressed .jpg) and PHXEGA8.F14 to Boot directory.
 - Copy the contents of Limine.txt into the beginning of Limine.conf in Boot directory. (it is safer to make a backup of the original limine.conf)

 ### Edit Limine.conf